davaya/openc2-jadn/jadn-v2.0.md

 The Places table is semantically a map because its valueType (Place) has a primary key, but is used because designers sometimes prefer to serialize maps as lists.
-Regardless of serialization format, a collection of rows with duplicate keys not a valid Places instance.
+Regardless of serialization format, a collection of rows with duplicate keys is not a valid Places instance.
 ```
 Places = ArrayOf(Place)         // Places is a table of place names
 Place = Array